cyberatlas/K8sCheckmate/WeeklyReports/492Report4.md

 - All (5 Mar) [3 hours] - Group meeting, discussed changing the architecture of the project.
 - Daniel (9 Mar) [3 hours] - Attempting to modify existing code to conform to and work with new architecture.
 - Daniel (11 Mar) [2 hours] - More effort regarding the value verification function.
-- John, Jacob, Sean (6 Mar) [2 hours] - Looked over Sean's new stucture for utulizing every phase of our mvp
+- John, Jacob, Sean (6 Mar) [2 hours] - Looked over Sean's new stucture for utulizing every phase of our mvp.
 - John, Sean (11 Mar) [6 hours] - Worked on testing the file's existence and format type
+- Jacob (11 Mar) [2 hours] - Compared to make sure that the change in structure provided by Sean was still up to our spec.